Cynthia Shepard Perry: Career

 Armed with a Doctorate in International Education, (Ed.D.)
 Cynthia Shepherd Perry moved between academe, consulting, and diplomacy depending upon which political party was in power.
 She honed her leadership skills in increasingly responsible positions, culminating in two challenging ambassadorships and an international development bank position under three Republican presidents.

 Before starting doctoral work Perry already had secretarial, banking, and computer skills because of work she had done while attending school and raising her children.
 While working on her doctorate, she managed 34 returned Peace Corps volunteers and coordinated with the Public Schools of Worcester, Mass.
 She served as director of the National Teacher Corps at the University of Massachusetts Amherst.
 She also helped graduates of her program get jobs as teachers, and oversaw those who worked training teachers for The Federal Desegregation Center in Miami.

 In 1969 Perry visited Africa for the first time when she accompanied students from Colby College to Ethiopia and Kenya on a summer secretarial training project.
 The trip was part of the Operation Crossroads Africa project at the University of Nairobi.

 In 1973, Perry returned to Africa for three years with her second husband, Dr. J.O.Perry, who had taken a position with UNESCO at the University of Nairobi in Kenya.
 During his three-year tenure, she trained Peace Corps paramedical volunteers, lectured at the University, and served as a consultant to the United States Information Agency in Kenya, Nigeria, and Zambia.
 In 1974, She served as a member of diplomatic delegations to Sierra Leone, Ghana, Nigeria, and Liberia.
 In 1976, she was appointed to the staff of the United Nations Economic Commission for Africa in Addis Abba, Ethiopia.

 Perry and her husband returned to Texas in 1978 and she was appointed dean of international affairs at Texas Southern University, a position she held until 1982.

 In 1982, President Ronald Reagan appointed Perry chief of the Education and Human Resources Division in the Africa Bureau of the United States Agency for International Development.
 She was responsible for establishing policies and educational programs for the 43 Sub-Saharan nations receiving U.S. assistance at the time.
 In 1986, Pres.
 Reagan appointed Perry U.S. Ambassador to Sierra Leone; she held this position until 1990, when President George H.W.
 Bush appointed her U.S. Ambassador to Burundi.
 During this time Perry also served as Honorary Counsel General for Senegal.

 In 1993, Perry returned to her position at Texas Southern University and in 1996 she moved to Texas Woman’s University as regent.

 In 2001, President George W. Bush appointed her U.S. Executive Director of the African Development Bank in Abidjan, Ivory Coast and later, Tunis, Tunisia.
 She held this position until her retirement in 2007.
-Perry returned to Houston, where she continues to support education and development in Africa.
+Perry returned to Houston, where she continued to support education and development in Africa.

 In 1998, Perry published her memoirs, All Things Being Equal: One Woman's Journey.